-MRS. MICHELE TOZIER
+MRS. TOZIER

-Textbook(s): Perspectives in Literature 3rd Edition BJU Press Literature Novels: The Hatchet by Gary Paulsen & The Island of the Blue Dolphins by Scott O'Dell Supplemental Grammar Unit studies from various sources
+Textbook(s): Perspectives in Literature 3rd Edition BJU Press & The Institute for Excellence in Writing Literature Novels: The Hatchet by Gary Paulsen, Call of the Wild by Jack London, The Lion, the Witch, and the Wardrobe by C.S.
+Lewis, Supplemental Grammar Unit studies from various sources